-The skies are darkening and battle is about to commence.
-Skimpton, popular Deputy Head Boy and sports supremo at Faysgarth School, needs a miracle if he’s to beat arch rivals Rainingham with a first eleven still drunk from the previous night’s debauchery.
+It’s 1938 and the skies are darkening.
+On the playing fields of Faysgarth School, battle is about to commence.
+Skimpton, popular Deputy Head Boy, all-round good egg and sports supremo, needs a miracle if he’s to beat arch rivals Rainingham with a first eleven still drunk from the previous night’s debauchery.

 Further obstacles include mercurial school scoundrel Marcus Dent, Constable Stubbs, the irredeemably dim local bobby, a cricketing vicar with a unique taste in flannels, and the lethally myopic Colonel Coombes, menace of the chemistry laboratory.
 A motley assortment of grubby dimwits, suspicious outsiders and scheming socialists means more trouble ahead for our heroic House Captain and his irrepressible fag Piggot.